 Other assets include real estate properties acquired as a result of foreclosure and repossessed personal property and are initially recorded at the fair value of the property less estimated cost to sell.
 Any excess recorded investment over the fair value of the property received is charged to the allowance for loan losses.
 Any subsequent write-downs are charged to expense, as are the costs of operating the properties.
-The amount of foreclosed assets at December 31, 2014 and 2013 was \$16.4 million and \$21.2 million, respectively.
-Included in foreclosed assets at December 31, 2014 and 2013 is approximately \$9.1 million and \$13.7 million, respectively, of covered other real estate owned from the Integra acquisition (see discussion below regarding covered assets).
+Foreclosed assets totaled \$12.5 million at December 31, 2015 and \$16.4 million at December 31, 2014.
+Covered other real estate owned from the Integra acquisition (see discussion below regarding covered assets) is included in foreclosed assets and totaled \$4.9 million at December 31, 2015 and \$9.1 million at December 31, 2014.